WellthCare

 Step 3: Calculate Your Total Annual Cost Estimate

 Now, run the numbers.
 Create a simple spreadsheet with your expected services, their frequency, and the associated cost under your plan.
-The formula is: Total Estimated Cost = (Annual Premium) + (Deductible) + (Coinsurance/Copay Costs) + (Any Non-Covered Services).
+The formula: Total Estimated Cost = (Annual Premium) + (Deductible) + (Coinsurance/Copay Costs) + (Any Non-Covered Services).
 Remember, your costs stop accumulating for covered services once you hit your OOPM.
-This exercise will reveal whether a high-deductible plan with a lower premium or a low-deductible plan with a higher premium is more economical for your specific situation.
+This exercise reveals which plan works best for you: a high-deductible plan with a lower premium, or a low-deductible plan with a higher premium.

-Step 4: Go Beyond Estimation - Actively Reduce Your Costs
+Step 4: Go Beyond Estimation - Actually Reduce Your Costs

-Traditional estimation assumes you are a price-taker in a broken system.
-The future of benefits, exemplified by platforms like WellthCare, is about actively lowering your estimated costs through aligned incentives.
-Imagine a system where your preventive actions-getting that annual physical, completing a biometric screening-don't just avoid future costs but generate immediate financial rewards.
-This is the core of the Health-to-Wealth model.
+Old-school estimation treats you as a price-taker in a broken system.
+The future of benefits, like platforms such as WellthCare, is about lowering your estimated costs through aligned incentives.
+Picture this: your preventive actions—getting that annual physical, completing a biometric screening—don't just avoid future costs but generate immediate financial rewards.
+That's the core of the Health-to-Wealth model.
+WellthCare turns that model into reality with the WellthCare Store, where employees spend earned reward dollars on 3,000+ FSA-approved, health-supporting products aligned to their plan of care.

-With such a system, your cost estimation changes dramatically.
-You would factor in:
+In that kind of system, your cost estimation changes dramatically.
+Here's what you'd factor in:

-• Earned Rewards: Money earned for preventive actions deposited into a dedicated store or pension account, effectively offsetting your net healthcare spend.
+• Earned Rewards: Money earned for preventive actions deposited into a dedicated store or pension account, which offsets your net healthcare spend.

-• Waste Reduction: Using bill negotiation and transparent pharmacy services that can reduce bills by 20-70%, a variable most plans don't offer.
+• Waste Reduction: Using bill negotiation and transparent pharmacy services that can reduce bills by 20-70%—something most plans don't offer.

 When evaluating any plan, ask not just "What will this cost me?" but also "What tools does this plan give me to lower these costs?"
-The most innovative benefits today are structural redesigns that turn your engagement in your health into tangible wealth, creating a flywheel where better health leads to lower costs and real financial growth.
+The best benefits today are redesigned structures that turn your engagement in your health into real wealth.
+It creates a cycle: better health leads to lower costs and real financial growth.
 Your total cost estimate should account for both your outlays and your potential returns.

 ← Back to Blog